amirazucena-ph/amirazucena-ph/README.md

 # Hi, I'm Amir 👋

-IT student from Batangas, PH — building things with web tech and AI tools.
+IT student from Batangas State University — building things with web tech and AI tools.

 ---